FedGT: Identification of Malicious Clients in Federated Learning with Secure Aggregation: Related work

 \section{Related work}

-To the best of our knowledge, only the works \citep{So21, Pillutla22, Zhang21} address resiliency against poisoning attacks in conjunction with secure aggregation.
-The work by \citet{So21} is the first single-server solution to account for both privacy and security in {\FL}.
-The protocol is based on drop-out resilient secure aggregation where the server utilizes secret sharing to first obtain the pairwise Euclidean distance between the clients' updates and then selects what clients to aggregate by means of multi-Krum~\citep{Bla17}.
+To the best of our knowledge, only the works \cite{So21, Pillutla22, Zhang21} address resiliency against poisoning attacks in conjunction with secure aggregation.
+The work \cite{So21} is the first single-server solution to account for both privacy and security in {\FL}.
+The protocol is based on drop-out resilient secure aggregation where the server utilizes secret sharing to first obtain the pairwise Euclidean distance between the clients' updates and then selects what clients to aggregate by means of multi-Krum~\cite{Bla17}.
 However, it is not clear if the pairwise differences can leak extra information.
-In \citep{Pillutla22}, a robust aggregation protocol (dubbed RFA) based on an approximate geometric median (computed exploiting secure aggregation) is proposed.
-However, this protocol lacks the capability to identify malicious clients and is known to be inferior to other robust aggregation techniques, especially when dealing with heterogeneous client data~\citep{Li23}.
-The work by \citet{Zhang21} presents a privacy-preserving tree-based robust aggregation method.
-In particular, each leave in the tree consists of a subgroup of clients who securely aggregate their local models.
+In \cite{Pillutla22}, a robust aggregation protocol, dubbed RFA, is proposed.
+This protocol is based on an approximate geometric median, computed by means of secure aggregation.
+However, RFA lacks the capability to identify malicious clients and is known to be inferior to other robust aggregation techniques, especially when dealing with heterogeneous client data~\cite{Li23}.
+The work by \cite{Zhang21} presents a privacy-preserving tree-based robust aggregation method.
+In particular, each leaf in the tree consists of a subgroup of clients who securely aggregate their local models.
 To achieve privacy between subgroups, masking is done on all but the last parameters in the aggregated models.
 By using the Euclidean distance between the unmasked parameters and the corresponding parameters in the global model, an outlier removal scheme, based on variance thresholding, is used iteratively to determine what groups should contribute to the global model.
-The approach in~\citet{Zhang21} is the method closest to ours as it relies on dividing clients into subgroups and on testing the group aggregates.
+The approach in~\cite{Zhang21} is the method closest to ours as it relies on dividing clients into subgroups and on testing the group aggregates.
 However, contrary to FedGT, it is unable to identify malicious clients and to leverage the information of overlapping groups.